 Forced Marriage: Forcing a person into a marriage is a crime in England and Wales.
+As it also is for anyone to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some communities use religion and culture as a way to coerce a person into marriage.
 Academies and colleges can play an important role in safeguarding children from forced marriage.
 There are a range of potential indicators that a child may be at risk of forced marriage, details of which can be found on pages 13-14 of the Multi-agency guidelines: Handling cases of forced marriage.
 Academy staff can also contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fco.gov.uk.
-Staff can also refer to Greater Manchester LSCB guidance, to be found at http://greatermanchesterscb.proceduresonline.com/chapters/p_force_marriage.html
+Staff can also refer to Greater Manchester LSCB guidance, be found to at http://greatermanchesterscb.proceduresonline.com/chapters/p_force_marriage.html